cloud-agnost/agnost-website/docs/installation/installation-minikube.md

 # 🌍  If you have installed your cluster locally you can access Agnost Studio at http://localhost
 ```

+Congratulations!
+You have now successfully set up Agnost Studio and your local
+development environment, allowing you to develop and deploy applications with
+ease.

 <!--
 ## Step 3: Install Agnost Studio